 The requirement was to acquire CAN messages transmitted from different units in the automobile such as instrument cluster, infotainment system, implement custom algorithm on it and transmit the results of manipulation wirelessly via BLE communication.

-For development and validation purposes, they have their own test bench setup with instrument clusters, infotainment system and CAN bus analyzer.
-Real time messages are transferred and received on various message IDs via CAN bus.
+For development and validation purposes, they have their test bench setup with instrument clusters, infotainment system and CAN bus analyzer.
+Real-time messages are transferred and received on various message IDs via CAN bus.
 CAN bus analyzer tool is used to control and monitor the messages.
-After test bench integration and testing, the PoC has to be integrated to their car via available OBD2 connector.
+After test bench integration and testing, the PoC has to be integrated into their car via an available OBD2 connector.

 For this requirement, Embien used its readily available solution eStorm-B1-EVK for rapid development and implemented the PoC using the same as a BLE based wireless CAN bus bridge.

 eStorm-B1 EVK is a evaluation kit for Embien’s eStorm-B1 BLE module.
 The module is powered by NXP’s automotive-grade KW36A BLE SoC with integrated ARM Cortex M0+ MCU.
 The eStorm-B1 EVK supports automotive-specific interfaces including CAN-FD and LIN, thanks to NXP’s KW36A BLE SoC.
 Necessary power supply circuit and transceiver with standard bus termination, ESD protection diodes are populated in eStorm-B1 EVK to enable CAN-FD communication.
 A standard 3-pin Screwable type terminal connector was provided for external CAN bus connection.

 BLE and CAN stacks were readily available which supported rapid developments including multiple message acquisitions from cluster, infotainment system and transmit the same to the Android smartphone via BLE.